Arizona Court Records

 What Does a Traffic Citation Mean?

-Arizona, traffic citations are court summons issued when a road user violates state’s Traffic and Vehicle Regulation laws.
+Arizona traffic citations are court summons issued when a road user violates state’s Traffic and Vehicle Regulation laws.
 They are typically issued following severe traffic violations, such as criminal moving violations.
-The recipient is required to appear in court to either pay or dispute the citation.
+The recipient may be required to appear in court to either pay or dispute the citation.
 Traffic tickets, on the other hand, can be resolved without a court appearance in many cases.
 However, in Arizona, the terms “citation” and “tickets” are used interchangeably.

-Defendants in civil and criminal traffic cases have a right to:
+Defendants in civil and criminal traffic cases are afforded the right to:

 The court may appoint lawyers to criminal traffic case defendants who cannot afford to hire lawyers.